 In this digital era we take for granted the ability to create a panoramic view of a setting–there’s even an app for that.
-But, back in the late 19th century, creating such a photograph involved toting heavy camera equipment, glass plate negatives, and a tripod up to a strategic vantage point.
+But, back in the late nineteenth century, creating such a photograph involved toting heavy camera equipment, glass plate negatives, and a tripod up to a strategic vantage point.
 For Joshua Beal, working in the 1860s and 70s, that involved climbing the 30 flights of stairs in the Brooklyn-side tower of the then incomplete Brooklyn Bridge, to create a never-before-seen sweeping panorama of lower Manhattan’s landmarks and commercial activity along the East River.
 A recent New York Times column highlighted interest in these images among “panoramaniacs.”

 The result of Beal’s efforts, his January 1876 Photographic View of New York, captured landmarks such as Trinity Church, the Western Union Building, St. Paul’s Chapel, the new Post Office, the Tribune Building, and the immediately recognizable New York Tower of the Brooklyn Bridge, later completed in 1883.